pemcg/manageiq-automation-howto-guide/chapter12/state_machines.md

 One of the types of Schema field is a **State**, and we can construct a Class Schema definition comprising a sequences of **States**.
 This then becomes a _State Machine_.

-State Machines are a really useful way of performing a sequence of operations; they can ensure the successful completion of a prior step before the next step is run, permit steps to be retried, and allow us to set a timeout value on the successful completion of the State.
+State Machines are a really useful way of performing a sequence of operations; they can ensure the successful completion of a prior step before the next step is run, permit steps to be retried, and allow us to set a timeout value for the successful completion of the State.

 If we look at all of the attributes that we can add for a schema field, in addition to the familar **Name**, **Description**, and **Value** headings, we see a number of column headings that we haven't used so far: